-Yet Crown corporations keep building the dams without working to mitigate such problems.
+Yet Canadian government corporations keep building the dams without working to mitigate such problems.

 Calder's team identified 22 proposed hydro projects in Canada's not-so-distant future, including Labrador's Muskrat Falls, British Columbia's Site C, Manitoba's Keeyask, and Quebec's four-part La Romaine project.

-All 22 proposed projects are within 100 kilometres of Indigenous communities.
+All 22 proposed projects are within about 60 miles of indigenous communities.

-"When I did the pan-Canada analysis, I was surprised to see that in every case they're practically on top of Indigenous communities," Calder told VICE.
-"I don't think that's inevitable: I think there are ways to develop hydro resources that don't systematically contaminate the food used by Indigenous people."
+"When I did the pan-Canada analysis, I was surprised to see that in every case they're practically on top of indigenous communities," Calder said.
+"I don't think that's inevitable: I think there are ways to develop hydro resources that don't systematically contaminate the food used by indigenous people."

 Consider the example of Nalcor Energy's Muskrat Falls dam, located near the adorably named town of Happy Valley-Goose Bay, Labrador.